enonic/old-xp-doc/doc/developer/schema/input-types/double.rst

 default
   This element specifies a default value.
 The value can be any double-precision floating-point number, with the dot character as decimal separator.

+config
+   min
+      Minimum value allowed for the field.
+Optional.

+   max
+      Maximum value allowed for the field.
+Optional.